 The dome and the roof terrace are only open for registered visitors (min 2 days in advance).
 For the registration please click www.bundestag.de.

 For spontaneous visits:

 From June 26 on the dome can also be visited without online registration.
-Visitors can register themselves for admission in the new service center in Scheidemannstraße (at least two hours before the visit depending on free capacities).
+Visitors to the dome can register themselves for admission in the new service center in Scheidemannstraße (at least two hours before the visit depending on free capacities).
 You can also register to visit the dome in the following two days.
-The new service center is opened daily from 8am to 8pm.
+The service center is opened daily from 8am to 8pm.

 - Museums + Art

 - Berlins locations of world history

 - ExperiencePackage offerWhat's going on in Berlin?
 Berlin events, insider tips for shopping, dining, and nightlife in Berlin.